 The only suggestion that Howard was in correspondence with his aunt Eliza is the date of her death.
 Rather later in life, Lovecraft wrote:

 His whereabouts were unknown in 1921, when I was last in correspondence with such paternal relatives as survive.

 —H. P. Lovecraft to Edward H. Cole, 24 Oct 1934, Letters to Alfred Galpin & Others 96

-HPL was referring to another male relative who had disappeared out west some decades before; he believed himself at the time to be the only male member of the Lovecraft family to still carry the name.
+Howard was referring to another male relative who had disappeared out west some decades before; he believed himself at the time to be the only male member of the Lovecraft family to still carry the name.
 Since his last communication was 1921, that would rule out his aunt Mary (d.
 1916), so the most likely suspect was his aunt Emma (d.
 1925)—while it is possible he was in touch with his cousins Ida Lyon or George Lovecraft Taylor, their general absence in his sketches of the Lovecraft/Allgood side of the family suggests against it.
-At least, if he was in touch with Ida, he should have at least received notice at the death of her mother in 1925.
-More than likely, his aunt Emily’s death severed the final strand of connection with between H. P. Lovecraft and his father’s side of the family.
+At least, if he was in touch with Ida, he should have received notice at the death of her mother in 1925.
+More than likely, his aunt Emma’s death severed the final strand of connection with between H. P. Lovecraft and his father’s side of the family.

 Bobby Derie is the author of Weird Talers: Essays on Robert E. Howard and Others and Sex and the Cthulhu Mythos.

 Deep Cuts in a Lovecraftian Vein uses Amazon Associate links.
 As an Amazon Associate I earn from qualifying purchases.